Generic rank of Betti map and unlikely intersections: Introduction

 Because of this problem, our main result towards \eqref{EqBettiRankMaxDIneqIntro} is in the following philosophy.
 Instead of proving \eqref{EqBettiRankMaxDIneqIntro} for $X$, we raise $X$ to a large enough fibered power so that \eqref{EqBettiRankMaxDIneqIntro} holds for this fibered power.
-Note that part (2) of Theorem~\ref{ThmACZIntro} says that one cannot expect \eqref{EqBettiRankMaxDIneqIntro} to hold in general, so we still need to put some extra assumptions on $X$.
+In this process we need to put some extra assumptions on $X$.